RGLab/paper-opencyto/reports/paper-opencyto.md

 Using the OpenCyto framework, we demonstrate that automated gating can perform as well or better than manual gating to identify responding T-cell subpopulations in vaccine clinical trial data.
-We demonstrate that the OpenCyto framework can recapitulate manual-gating efforts obtained on intracellular cytokine staining (ICS) data sets from the Human Immunology Project Consortium (HIPC) and the HIV Vaccine Trials Network (HVTN).
-Specifically, we use the HVTN 065 Data Set from \cite{Goepfert:2011ci} and the ITN507ST Data Set from
+We demonstrate that the OpenCyto framework can recapitulate manual-gating efforts obtained on an intracellular cytokine staining (ICS) data set from the HIV Vaccine Trials Network (HVTN).
+Specifically, we use the HVTN 065 Data Set from
-\cite{Newell:2010jo}.
+\cite{Goepfert:2011ci}.
 From the resulting gates, we can apply multivariate analysis using subsets of cellular subpopulations.
 For the manual gating as well as OpenCyto, we calculated the coefficients of variation of cellular population proportions across the samples and found that the variability from OpenCyto is